milarien/Aurora-PEF/docs/Taxonomy/Failure_Taxonomy_missing_key.md

-# Failure Taxonomy: Why LLMs Fail the Missing-Key Test
+# Failure Taxonomy: Epistemic Collapse Under Incomplete Information

 This document classifies the failure modes observed when transformer-based language models are asked to resolve referential ambiguity under incomplete information, using the *Missing Key* scenario as a minimal witness.